Monadical-SAS/Morpheus/README.md

 ### Commit style

-To enhance collaboration, we have adopted the conventional commit specification to facilitate the creation of an "explicit commit history."
+To enhance collaboration, we have adopted the conventional commit specification to facilitate the creation of an " explicit commit history."
 This practice not only assists in achieving a clearer understanding of changes made but also streamlines the release process for Morpheus versions.

 Some examples: